|

 auto insurance is not valid in the UK and you must purchase supplemental

 insurance, which is generally available from most major rental agents.
+Public transport

 in the United Kingdom is excellent and extensive.
 However, poor track